sananand007/R-projects/README.md

 |(tidyr/dplyr)Expert Data Wrangling with R		|https://www.rstudio.com/resources/webinars/data-wrangling-with-r-and-rstudio/		| Garrett Grolemund		|
 | Data Camp										|https://www.datacamp.com/courses													|						|

+## Mostyl you will not need this , but you can install packages directly from github
+	- devtools::install_github("rstudio/<package name>")

 ## Projects to be synced

 1. Statistical Inference project - 1